danieldiamond/gitlab-analytics/notes.md

 Star schema with dimensional tables linking to more dimensional tables are called snowflake schemas, multi fact tables schemas are called galaxies.

-The high level schema of fact and dimension tables for calculating  ARR/ Customer count
+The graphical schema of dimensional model developed for calculating  ARR/ Customer count

 ```mermaid
 classDiagram